nodef/extra-array/README.md

 I find this map-approach beautiful, which i learned from Haskell's `sortOn()`.
 You can notice that i have followed Javascript naming scheme as far as possible.
 Some names are borrowed from Haskell, Python, Java, Processing.

-Each method is also available as separate package for use by bundling tools, like [browserify], [rollup], [uglify-js].
+Each method is also available as separate package for use by bundling tools, like [rollup], [browserify], [uglify-js]:
+- `@extra-array/sort`: es module
+- `@extra-array/sort.min`: browserified, minified

 > Stability: Experimental.